Writing

 ‘I wasn’t that hungry.’
 He nodded out of the window at the lingering family who seemed to be engaged in an argument.
 ‘We had some guests while you were at lunch.’

 Celina looked out at the departing family, the boy swinging on his mother’s arm.
-‘Were they really TOO terrible?’ she said with empathy.
+‘Were they really soterrible?’ she said, ingratiating.

 ‘Well, yes they were.’

-She patted his cheek and his stomach contracted at the lightness of her touch, breathing the scent of her sweat and her sun block.
+She patted his cheek and his stomach contracted at the lightness of her touch, breathing the scent of her perspiration and her sun block.
 ‘Poor Daniel.
-Well, I’m back now,’ she said, and she tugged open the glass door, swinging her handbag and breezed into the laboratory where she slipped the obligatory white lab coat over her T shirt and jeans.
+Well as you can see, I’m back now,’ she said, and she tugged open the glass door, swinging her Gucci handbag and breezed into the laboratory where she slipped the obligatory white lab coat over her T shirt and jeans.

 ‘I’ll go then,’ he said, and he was at the door, hoping to be called back, when he thought he heard his name called.